-- Lung Foundation Australia / Ludwig Engel Grant-in-Aid for Physiological Research, valued at $4,000, is specifically designed to assist research in respiratory physiology that is directed towards gaining an understanding of organ function in the context of respiratory disease.
-The funds can be used as a contribution towards equipment, personnel or other costs incurred in the conduct of the research project.
+- The Lung Foundation Australia/Ludwig Engel Grant-in-Aid for Physiological Research is specifically designed to assist research in respiratory physiology focussing on further understanding of organ function in the context of respiratory disease.

 - The Lung Foundation Australia/Lizotte Family Research Award for Interstitial Pulmonary Fibrosis (IPF) Research is intended for medical or allied health professionals to fund an IPF related research or pilot project.

 - The Lung Foundation Australia/Ivan Cash Grant-in-Aid for Idiopathic Pulmonary Fibrosis (IPF) Research project is aimed at a health care professional or scientist to publish a specific analysis of part or parts of the collected dataset of the Australian IPF Registry.

 Applications for the research awards close on Monday 4 November, with presentations to the winners at the Annual Scientific Meeting of the Thoracic Society of Australia & New Zealand (TSANZ) in Adelaide from 4–9 April 2014.